ScottyLabs/otterhound/services/ecs-cluster/README.md

 * The task execution role `ecs_task_execution` includes the permissions required to run containers (ECR access, log writing, and secrets access).
 * The default task role `ecs_task` includes basic application permissions that should be extended as needed.
+* The service-linked role `ecs` is required by ECS to manage infrastructure-level operations such as assigning capacity providers (`FARGATE`, `FARGATE_SPOT`).
+This role is automatically trusted by the ECS service and is created with AWS-managed permissions.

 Secrets Manager access is also scoped to environment under `scottylabs/{environment}/*`.